Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Introduction

 Our findings of global existence and uniqueness for the noncharacteristic problem parallel those of Lions \cite{Lions_book} in the characteristic case $u=0$ on the boundary, for which he shows global existence and uniqueness of solutions for arbitrary prescribed average density, in 1- and multi-D. However, they are obtained by quite different techniques, which, moreover, are special to 1D.
 Indeed, though perhaps intuitively expectable, especially given the uniform shock stability results of \cite{HLyZ1,HLyZ2} for the compressible Navier--Stokes equations, our results of large-amplitude existence, uniqueness and stability are obtained by a combination of exhaustive numerical investigations, and rather delicate degree-theoretic arguments specific to the equations of 1D polytropic gas dynamics under study.

+Our investigations of stability belong, rather, to a newer family of investigations blending numerical and analytical techniques to study dynamics and bifurcation of shock waves and related solutions of hyperbolic-parabolic conservation and balance laws, cf. \cite{HLyZ1,BFZ,BHLZ15,BMZ,SZ,Z1}.

-In \cite{SZ,Z1} the case of steady solutions on a half-line is investigated and it is shown that instability of steady solutions can occur, even for the most standard ideal polytropic gas law.
-It suggests that the question of stability at least is not a foregone conclusion for steady solutions on the interval.
+In \cite{SZ,Z1} the case of steady solutions on a half-line was investigated and it was shown that instability of steady solutions can occur, even for the most standard ideal polytropic gas law.
+This suggests that the question of stability at least is not a foregone conclusion for steady solutions on the interval.
 Moreover, the nature of instablity found in \cite{SZ,Z1} involved change of sign in the stability index, which in the present case would signal nonuniqueness as well.
 On the other hand, our numerical findings (Section \ref{s:num}) indicate that neither of these phenomena in fact occur for polytropic gas dynamics on the interval.

-This begs the question whether such detailed and special arguments are necessary, or whether there might instead exist some more straightforward argument for all or part of our results via general principles, such as, e.g., existence of convex entropy as used in Subsection \ref{s:entropy}.
+This begs the question whether such detailed and special arguments are necessary, or whether there might instead exist some more straightforward argument for all or part of our results via general principles, such as, e.g., existence of convex entropy as used in Section \ref{s:existence}.
 We give a partial answer to this question in Section \ref{s:ceg}, exhibiting a counterexample involving an equation of state presented in \cite{BFZ} for which the equations of compressible gas dynamics possess a convex entropy, but global stability and uniqueness are violated.
 It is seen that the associated transition to instability can involve either steady bifurcation to multiple solutions, or {\it Hopf bifurcation to time-periodic solutions}.
 The latter phenomenon is significant as the first example of Hopf bifurcation for stationary solutions of compressible gas dynamics, similar to ``galloping'' or ``cellular'' instabilities in detonation \cite{TZ}.

-It is an interesting question whether our existence result extends to general equations of states considered in \cite{BFZ}.
+It is an interesting question whether our existence result extends to general equations of state considered in \cite{BFZ}.
 Note that we obtain nonuniqueness results for a particular equation of states in Section \ref{s:ceg}.

-A further very interesting open problem is the extension of our existence results to the true multi-D shock tube problem, generalizing the small-amplitude existence-uniqueness results of \cite{KK}, and the determination of stability of multi-D solutions even in the small-amplitude case.
+A further very interesting open problem is the extension of our large-amplitude existence results to the true multi-D shock tube problem, generalizing the small-amplitude existence-uniqueness results of \cite{KK}, and the determination of stability of steady multi-D solutions even in the small-amplitude case.